daytonn/architecture-js/README.md

     architect -h

-If `architect` is installed correctly, this command will display the help menu.
-You will see there are only a few simple commands: create, compile, watch, and generate.
-These commands are all you need to manage complex javascript applications and frameworks.
+If `architect` is installed, you should see the help menu.
+There are only a few simple commands: create, compile, watch, and generate.
+These commands are all you need to manage your architecture projects.

 To create an architect application use the create command (where "myapp" is the name of _your_ application)